Too Loud

-Too Loud! is an American hand-drawn animated web series created by Nico Colaleo for DreamWorksTV.
-The series premiered on the DreamWorksTV YouTube channel (now Peacock Kids) on July 9, 2017.
+Too Loud! is an American animated web series created by Nico Colaleo for DreamWorksTV.
+The series premiered on the DreamWorksTV YouTube channel (now Universal Kids) on July 9, 2017.
 A second and final season premiered on September 18, 2019; the final episode was uploaded on November 20, 2019.

 Premise

-Too Loud! centers around Desirée (Note: Desirée is called "Jeffrey" for much of the series.) and Sara, two siblings who volunteer at the Chesterton Public Library, where their large heads and loud voices occasionally result in mishaps.
+Too Loud! centers around Desirée (Note: Desirée is called "Jeffrey" for much of the series.) and Sara, two siblings who volunteer at the Chestertown Public Library, where their large heads and loud voices occasionally result in mishaps.
 Through all of this, they have fun and get their jobs done.